rust-lang/rfcs/text/3323-restrictions.md

   identical to omitting the keyword entirely.
 - `mut` could be placed on the `struct` or variant itself, which would be equivalent to having the same restriction on each field.
 This would avoid repetition.
+- Trait implementations could be restricted to being used within a certain scope.